cablelabs/lpwanserver-web-client/TESTING.md

 When writing tests, it's easiest to run the web-client server and the e2e tests in separate tabs, so as not to have to use a VNC and package the docker images with each change.

-1. In the lpwanserver repo, run `docker-compose -f docker/docker-compose.loraserver.yml -f docker/dockercompose.rest.yml up`.
+1. In the lpwanserver repo, temporarily comment out the ui service at `docker/docker-compose.demo.yml`
+2. Run the demo script: `./bin/demo`
-2. In a new tab, run the development web client server.  `REACT_APP_REST_SERVER_URL=http://localhost:3200 npm start`
+3. In a new tab, run the development web client server.  `npm run dev`
 3. In a new tab, run the e2e tests, having exported the TTN env variables.  `npm run test:e2e`
-4. Stop step 1, remove postgresql container, and restart step 1 after each test run.
+4. Stop and start demo after each test run.

 ## Limitations and future browser support